cerrmor/CM3050_ChatApp/README.md

+#CM3050_ChatApp

+This chat application was constructed as the final submission for CM3050 mobile development.

 # React Native Chat application

-The project is a social messaging app that where users can create group messaging rooms, or select another user from a list to start a private chat.
+The project is a social messaging app where users can create group messaging rooms, or select another user from a list to start a private chat.

 # How the app works with EXPO Snacks
 **NOTE: **